giveffektivt/donation-platform/README.md

 2. Run `yarn install` to install dependencies.
 3. Spin up the database with `docker-compose up` and (if you haven't done that) apply migrations with `dbmate migrate` (check spinning up the database)
 4. Create a file `.env` and copy contents of `.env.example` to it.
-5. Swap value of `SCANPAY_KEY`, email username and email password with real values.
+5. Swap value of email username and email password with real values.
+6. Set `PAYMENT_GATEWAY` to a preferred payment gateway (supported values are listed in `payment_gateway` enum in database).
+7. Set values for corresponding payment gateways (leave `QUICKPAY_CALLBACK_URL` empty unless you want Quickpay to send you a callback).
-6. and `yarn dev` to run the app.
+8. and `yarn dev` to run the app.

 ### Database tools